ALBA-Synchrotron/apg/example.PyLinkCam.md

 This file is used to create a sym-link for the DS launcher in `/usr/lib/tango` following the [Appendix 1](Appendix_1.md) convention.
 * [rules](https://git.cells.es/ctpkg/pylinkam_deb/blob/8e48e8ae61f99cb37589703fe422add5d6176f3e/debian/rules).
-Since this is for a DS package, the python module should not be installed in the default python path but in `/usr/share/tangods-pylinkam`.
+Since this is a DS package, the python module should not be installed in the default python path but in `/usr/share/tangods-pylinkam`.
 The rules file was modified to set the proper configuration of `dh_auto_install` accordingly by adding:
 `export PYBUILD_INSTALL_ARGS=--install-lib=/usr/share/tangods-pylinkam --no-compile `.
+Moreover, the lauchers must be only present in `/usr/lib/tango` it should be fixed in a `override_dh_install` but since we are autogenerating the man pages it has to be postponed after `override_dh_installman`.
-Other modifications to the rules file were done later on to fix errors reported by lintian (see next step)
+Other modifications to the rules file were done later on to fix errors reported by lintian (see next step).

 Even though lintian does not trigger any warning, it is a good practice to add `postinstall` and `prerm` scripts, as you can see in this [commit](https://git.cells.es/ctpkg/pylinkam_deb/commit/efbabe36189ffd8e59be90ca3c3fcd2a01169837).